Bentix-cs/fivem-greenscreener/README.md

 For commercial usage, please reach out to me on Discord to discuss pricing and conditions.

 ## Services Offered
 For a fee, I offer a service where I generate the images for you.
-You can also send me your custom clothing mods, and I will include them.
+You can also send me your custom clothing, vehicles or props, and I will include them.
 Contact me on Discord at **ben.001** for inquiries.

 ## Key Features